 Injury prevention for children

-Children can avoid most injuries by:
+Your child can avoid most injuries by:

 - drinking water before, during and after playing

-- getting the right treatment if an injury does happen
+- getting the right treatment if an injury does happen.

-It’s also important for children to:
+It’s also important for your child to:

-- not stay too long in cold water when swimming.
+- not stay too long in cold water when swimming

-- do a variety of activities
+- does a variety of activities

 Emotional injury prevention